timdeschryver/timdeschryver.dev/blog/refactoring-a-form-to-a-signal-form/index.md

 Some extra thoughts while I was looking at the documentation and playing around with Signal Forms, but didn't fit in the previous sections.

 - In the form model you can see that every field is initialized with a default value, and not with `null` or `undefined`.
 This is is done on purpose, because otherwise the signal definitions are harder to type correctly.
+It can also act finicky, while binding it to a field.
 This keeps accessing the field values simple and type-safe.
 - Instead of creating a custom validator, it's possible to use the `error` function to define a custom validation rule directly within the form definition.
 This can be useful in scenarios where the validation logic is simple and doesn't need to be reused elsewhere.

 ```ts [name=customer-form.component.ts] [source=https://github.com/timdeschryver/Sandbox/blob/main/Sandbox.AngularWorkspace/projects/sandbox-app/src/app/customer-management/customer-form/customer-form.ts]